p4rkerw/SALSA/Tutorial/README.md

   -t  | --threads            INT   number of threads.
 Default=[1] -h  | --help                     show usage
 ```
-**(Recommended) Step 3: Phase genotype** If you want to perform your analysis with phased genotypes you will need a phased reference.
+**(Recommended) Step 3: Phase genotype with 🌶️SALSA** If you want to perform your analysis with phased genotypes you will need a phased reference.
 We will use [shapeit4](https://github.com/odelaneau/shapeit4) to phase our variants.
 To explore additional phasing options type 'shapeit4.2' into your terminal.
 Variant phasing increases the performance of the WASP variant-realignment and downstream analysis steps.
 Download the 1000G phased reference files for SNV only or SNV_and_INDEL from ftp.1000genomes.ebi.ac.uk .
 If you are analyzing the tutorial RNA dataset select the SNV reference.
 If you want to skip ahead download the [phased vcf](https://github.com/p4rkerw/SALSA/blob/main/Tutorial/pbmc.pass.joint.chr22hcphase.vcf.gz) and its index to the volume mounted to project/phasing and proceed to the next step.

 a) SNV only: [/vol1/ftp/data_collections/1000_genomes_project/release/20181203_biallelic_SNV](http://ftp.1000genomes.ebi.ac.uk/vol1/ftp/data_collections/1000_genomes_project/release/20181203_biallelic_SNV/) </br>
 b) SNV_and_INDEL: [/vol1/ftp/data_collections/1000_genomes_project/release/20190312_biallelic_SNV_and_INDEL](http://ftp.1000genomes.ebi.ac.uk/vol1/ftp/data_collections/1000_genomes_project/release/20190312_biallelic_SNV_and_INDEL/)